 There is no option to leave a tip within the app, and Airbnb’s stance seems to be that tipping your host means leaving a great review to encourage more stays.
 Plus, hosts set their prices, charging what they want to be paid.

 If you think a host went above and beyond, though, there is always the option to give them a tip in person or through another cash exchange service, especially if it feels culturally appropriate where you are.

 A little note: If you leave cash as a tip at the Airbnb before you leave, there’s a chance the cleaning crew, not the hosts, would pick it up.

 This amenity can vary from place to place.
 Usually, you can find a list of all the amenities provided on the actual listing (see below).

 You may also read reviews from other guests to see if they comment on the amenities provided, and of course, you can message the host to confirm with them directly.
 For example, if it’s important to you to have a toaster rather than a toaster oven or an iron rather than a steamer, it’s a good idea to ask the host!

 Why does Airbnb have a cleaning fee?

-Airbnb is dedicated to ensuring that cleaners are paid fair wages.
-When you set your cleaning fee as a host, you actually pledge to the company that you pay your cleaners a living wage.
+Airbnb is dedicated to ensuring that cleaners get paid fair wages.
+When you set your cleaning fee as a host, you pledge to the company that you pay your cleaners a living wage.